 - We will also ask for a current history of your dog.
 Please provide all necessary medical records and your dogs behavioral history.
 This should include the dogs current veterinarian and contact information, whether the dog has been spayed or neutered, when his/her last vaccines were administered, any surgeries that the dog has had, and all medications that your dog is currently taking.

-- Finally we will provide you with our Surrender Form.
-We can either E-mail this to you or provide it at the time of surrender.
+- At the time of surrender, we will provide you with our Surrender Form.
+We can either e-mail this to you or provide it at the time of surrender.
 The surrender form must be filled out accurately and completely.
 After the form is signed by both you and the rescue member the legal ownership and rights of the bulldog are transferred to Southern California Bulldog Rescue.